-Working on improving your rubrics?
-Trying to keep them simple, yet provide accurate feedback?
-Rubric descriptors, which are the actual “meat and potatoes” of rubrics, need to be constantly tweaked to be easily understood.
-This should ideally be done by both by the evaluator and the one being evaluated.
-The general rule of thumb as that descriptors should be specific, observable and measurable.
+If you’re working on improving your rubrics you know the trick is in trying to keep them simple while still providing accurate feedback.
+Rubric descriptors, which are the actual meat and potatoes of rubrics, need to be constantly tweaked to be easily understood.
+Ideally this should be done by both by the evaluator and the one being evaluated.
+Above all, rubric descriptors should share the following characteristics:

-- Rubric descriptors as Observable—A skill should be a performance skill, an action taking place.
+- Observable—A skill should be a performance skill or an action taking place.
 A good and thorough task analysis should be performed to determine what skills you’ll need to observe.

-- Rubric descriptors as Measurable—What degree of proficiency is acceptable?
+- Measurable—What degree of proficiency is acceptable?
 A percentage?
 A set number of times to deem consistent?
 In the end, we want our rubric descriptors to determine the consistency and predictability of a behaviour.

 1. Action Words

-Action words determine proficiency.
-These are often some degree of Bloom’s Taxonomy.
+Action words determine proficiency and are often some degree of Bloom’s Taxonomy.

 - Remembers safety rules